 Where resource and fire management objectives provide direction for constraints on the use of equipment such as dozers for different areas of an FMU, define a separate FWA for each unique situation.
-Model outputs for an initial response organization can be viewed for each FWA to determine how well they conform to the specific management objectives for each portion of the FMU, and the data settings affecting those resources' modeled behavior for that FWA may be modified.
+Model outputs for an initial response organization can be viewed for each FWA to determine how well they conform to the specific management objectives for each portion of the FMU, and the initial response dispatch logic for that FWA modified accordingly.